Bill Gentry, MPA

-As Director of the top rated Executive Master’s Program, Mr. Gentry manages two academic Masters programs and one professional graduate certificate program.
-The Masters programs consists of a Master's of Healthcare Administration (MHA) and a Master's of Public Health (MPH) open to students in North Carolina, across the United States and the world.
+As director of the top-rated Executive Master’s Program, Mr. Gentry manages two academic master's programs and one professional graduate certificate program.
+The master's programs consist of a Master of Healthcare Administration (MHA) and a Master of Public Health (MPH) open to students in North Carolina, across the United States and the world.
 The certificate program ensures linkages between disaster management / public health preparedness education and practice are sustained through communication, collaboration and healthy local partnerships.

 Mr. Gentry has participated in the North Carolina – Moldova Partnership for Peace Program since 1995 and has worked with the government of Botswana to assist in disaster preparedness planning.